GraceXu182/gracexu182.github.io/README.md

 ## NEWS

+* 3/8/2023, our recent work on **[Dynamics in Deep Classifiers trained with the Square Loss: normalization, low rank, neural collapse and generalization bounds](https://spj.science.org/doi/pdf/10.34133/research.0024)** is published in_Research_ journal and is on the [MIT News](https://news.mit.edu/2023/training-dynamics-deep-classifiers-0308)

 * 6/7/2023, I was invited to give a talk in the  [“Mathematical and Scientific Machine Learning” workshop at the ICERM, Brown University (Providence, RI, USA)](https://icerm.brown.edu/topical_workshops/tw-23-msml/)

 ## Selected Publications (* Co-first author)